 - Getting good sleep.

-If you have more interest in boosting your immune system, not only for breast cancer prevention, but also for general health, be sure to check out EA’s e-book with meal plans, Your Ultimate Guide to Nutrition for Optimal Immunity!
+If you are more interested in optimizing your immune system for breast cancer prevention and general health, be sure to check out EA’s e-book with meal plans, Your Ultimate Guide to Nutrition for Optimal Immunity!

 What To Include in a Breast Cancer Diet

 No one food can prevent a breast cancer diagnosis.
 But your dietary choices can make a difference, especially over time, in decreasing your risk of developing breast cancer.
 In addition, eating a high-quality diet can help minimize side effects and maximize muscle strength and energy during breast cancer treatments.
 Be sure to include these nourishing foods in your diet…